What is the Internet?

 Giving a unique IP address to all the systems in a network is done by Automatic Network Address Configuration devices like DHCP(Dynamic Host Configuration Protocol)Server.DHCP server's main works are to make sure that no two systems got the same IP address.

 Our home router is already pre-configured with the DHCP server and we should not have to worry much about assigning dynamic IP to the computer.
 Suppose a computer connects to a network then this computer will request an IP address to the router, then in the router, we have a DHCP server, then what DHCP Server does is it looks in a pool of available IP addresses if found then send back to the computer and finally your computer will have IP which is dynamic in nature.

 Network management services are also one of the important services of the internet which are helpful for network managers.
 Network management services help in preventing, monitoring, diagnosing, and solving issues related to the network.

 Some common network management tools are traceroute and ping.

-Here, we can clearly see, all request send by computer reaches to google server with no any packet loss.
-100% request reaches to the server and 100% response reaches to me from the server.
+Here, we can clearly see, that all request sent by computer reaches to google server with no packet loss.
+100% of the request reaches the server and 100% of the response reaches me from the server.

-traceroute: traceroute tool mainly helps to find and display all the possible routes(pathway) from request to response and get time taken for responding on each pathway.
+traceroute: traceroute tool mainly helps to find and display all the possible routes(pathways) from request to response and get time taken for responding on each pathway.